gsalac7/MovieRecommender/README.md

      - If no matches are found, the system will use the `similar_genre` rule to search based on a similar genre.

 **Note**: You can test verify this easily by using the `simple.pl` file.
 It contains a smaller dataset of movies to test the prolog rules.
+#### Available Genres

+- The movie recommendation system supports a variety of genres.
+Below is a list of all the genres you can choose from:

+Adventure
+Comedy
+Drama
+Crime
+Thriller
+Horror
+Mystery
+Action
+War
+Documentary
+Sci-Fi
+Children
+Western
+Fantasy
+Romance
+IMAX

 ## Sample Output
+**Adjusting the rating to find movies**
 ```
 ?- [movies].
 true.